mzhengg/job-extraction-pipeline/README.md

 ### 1) Setup Infrastucture using Terraform

-Terraform is used to set up the AWS infrastructure.
+Terraform is used to set up the AWS infrastructure (S3, Fargate, MWAA, Redshift).

 #### Steps